-Simplicity Studio 5 (SSv5) makes it easy to access Long Range PHY configurations by selecting the new "Long Range" profile in the Radio Configurator interface.
+Simplicity Studio 5 (SSv5) makes it easy to access Long Range PHY configurations by selecting the Long Range profile in the Radio Configurator interface.
 If you need a refresher, please see the Simplicity Studio 5 User's Guide and AN1253: EFR32 Radio Configurator Guide for Simplicity Studio 5 for more information on building an example wireless application with the Radio Configurator.

-Click the Select radio profile drop-down field, and select Long Range Profile.
+Click the Select radio profile dropdown and select Long Range Profile.
 Note that PHYs in this profile have reduced configuration options (carrier frequency, and FEC enable), described here:

 - Carrier frequency can be set to anywhere within each band baseband performance will be sustained at all frequencies within a given band.
-However, be aware that external components can exhibit a frequency dependence. - 425MHz to 525MHz, or 860MHz to 930 MHz - FEC (Forward Error Correction) can be enabled for any of the PHY configurations: - FEC in EFR32 Series 1 simply doubles the number of transmitted symbols.
+However, be aware that external components (antenna matching for example) can exhibit a frequency dependence. - FEC (Forward Error Correction) can be enabled for any of the PHY configurations: - Current FEC options in EFR32 Series 2 are convolutional codes with a rate of 1⁄2, doubling the number of transmitted symbols after the sync word.
 Enabling FEC does not automatically adjust the data rate.
-To maintain the original effective throughput, manually select a data rate that is twice the original rate. - FEC does not increase sensitivity, but it can protect against missing bits due to interferer signals. - Silicon Labs Connect does not currently support FEC, so if you plan to use these PHYs with Connect, do not enable FEC.
+To maintain the original effective throughput, manually select a data rate that is twice the original rate. - FEC does not increase sensitivity, but it can protect against bit errors over the payload due to interferer signals.